 philanthropy

 Greg's interest in philanthropy was sparked as a child -- thanks in large part to the MS Read-a-Thon.
 When he was 25, he founded The 11-10-02 Foundation.
-The volunteer-run organization has now provided scholarships & grants in all 50 states.
-Greg has been featured by media like NonProfit Times & The Washington Post.
-For his civic efforts, he has received honors like the Jefferson Award for Public Service.
+The volunteer-run organization has now provided scholarships and grants in all 50 states.
+Greg has been featured by media like NonProfit Times and The Washington Post.
+He has received honors like the Jefferson Award for Public Service.
 On separate occasions, Greg as an individual and The 11-10-02 Foundation as an organization have been named Daily Points of Light.
 SCROLL DOWN

-Greg has spoken at events for nonprofit leaders, staff of philanthropic organizations, volunteers & donors.
-He has also spoken about philanthropy at schools, retreats & conferences for middle/high school students & college students.
+Greg has spoken at events for nonprofit leaders, staff of philanthropic organizations, volunteers and donors.
+He has also spoken about philanthropy at schools, retreats & conferences for middle/high school students, college students and graduate school students.
 SCROLL DOWN

-Nonprofits, community foundations, and certain chapters of national nonprofits have gotten the books &/or workbooks based on Greg's story for their Board, staff, volunteers, donors, beneficiaries, teen philanthropy program participants &/or other local students.
+Nonprofits, community foundations, and certain local chapters of national nonprofits have gotten the books and/or workbooks based on Greg's story for their Board, staff, volunteers, donors, beneficiaries, teen philanthropy program participants and/or other local students.
 Over the years, some nonprofits have sponsored The Elevator Project (a kindness recognition project involving the books) as well.
 SCROLL DOWN

 Local foundations and certain chapters of national nonprofits have gotten copies of the Legacy Poem posters for adults (e.g. for their Legacy Society donors) &/or students (e.g. for civic-minded teens in their community).
 SCROLL DOWN